jess-nl/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

+## User Stories

+As a writer and Twitter user, I would like to fit as many text as possible in a tweet.
+However, URLs are often very long.

+I have an idea!

+Perhaps I can shorten my URLs and display them in the tweet through Tiny App!
+I can also collect them in case I need them in the near future.

+This would allow my audience to visit the articles I publish.
+It would also allow them to share my articles around with the tiny URL I provided in my tweet.